Alexander Kutepov: Abduction and death

 This job in 1930 was done by Yakov Serebryansky, assisted by his wife and an agent in the French police.
 Dressed in French police uniforms, they stopped Kutepov on the street on the pretext of questioning him and put him in a car.
 Kutepov resisted the kidnapping, and during the struggle, he had a heart attack and died, Serebryansky told me.
 They buried Kutepov near the home of one of our agents near the outskirts of Paris.

 The operation was also led by deputy head of the counterintelligence department of the OGPU Sergei Puzitsky.

 Kutepov was believed by French police of having been smuggled to the Soviet Union.
 Former White Army general Nikolai Skoblin, a senior operative in the Inner Line, was suspected of being a key accomplice to the kidnapping.
-Walter Laqueur alleges, however, "Skoblin had nothing to do with this affair, because he was recruited only after Kutyopov's disappearance."
+Walter Laqueur alleges, however, "Skoblin had nothing to do with this affair, because he was recruited only after Kutepov's disappearance."
 KGB General Sudoplatov confirms this allegation in his own memoirs.

-According to the declassified UDBA documents compiled in early 1955, shortly prior to his abduction, Kutepov received 7 million francs from his French sponsors meant for the ROVS' activity.
+According to the declassified UDBA documents compiled in early 1955, shortly prior to his abduction, Kutepov received 7 million francs from his French sponsors meant for ROVS activities.

 His body was never found.
 There is a cenotaph memorial for Alexander Kutepov in the Sainte-Geneviève-des-Bois Russian Cemetery in Paris.